firezdog/clisp/ch11_variables/variables.md

 * seems like basically we need to associate one of our builtin funcs with a pointer and then put that in an lval in the env
 * this is where the magic of our builtin declaration comes in -- it allows us to pass functions with pointers.
 See above.
 * we register everything in lispy.c when starting the app

+* Remember that on input we parse the input and then send it to lval_eval, which will know look up operations from the environment, on the one hand, evaluate full expressions, on the other.
+So now lval_eval gets an environment and looks up symbols in the environment
+* (It's strange to me that lval_eval calls a function that then calls it -- kind of indirect recursion)
+* lval_eval will first receive an sexpr (most likely?) from lval_read
+* we also change lval_eval_sexpr (the "helper" function) to evaluate with functions instead of directly "routing" symbols
+* note that now, in the process of evaluating s-expressions, all their symbols get replaced with variable assignments from the environment
+# Define Function
+* We will allow a user to define her own variables
+* Syntax: define \<quoted name> \<value>
+* associate a list of symbols with a series of values
+* check that input types are correct
+* iterate through each symbol and put corresponding value in environment (what if they are unequal?), return () on success or else error